pre-eth/adam/TESTING.md

 First download gjrand [here](https://gjrand.sourceforge.net), and then come back to this section.
 I tested on gjrand.4.3.0.0 so that's the version I'll proceed with.

 Using gjrand is easy but traversing it and figuring out what to build and how to build it is annoying so here's a quick little guide.
-I have only used the uniform randomness tests for binary integer output - the tests for binary doubles will be added once that functionality is implemented in ADAM.

 ### testunif